Young Dance Company is made up of youth ages 7-18 years of age.

 The company members take modern dance classes, work with professional artists, and create their own choreography.
 The company performs at venues throughout the year with a final culminating performance in May.

 The company is divided into four age appropriate groups; Level One, Two, Three and Four.
-Company members participate in their designated community classes during the week and partake in company rehearsals on Saturdays.
+Company members participate in their designated weekly classes and partake in company rehearsals on Saturdays.

 Their community classes combine modern dance technique with improvisation and choreographic skills.
-Dancers may also choose to take optional classes such as a technique intensive or mixed abilities class where youth with and without physical disabilities explore dance together.
+Dancers may also choose to take optional classes such world dance, ballet, choreography, technique studies, all abilities dancing where youth with and without physical disabilities explore dance together.
 Justin Jones, Young Dance Artistic Director leads the Young Dance Company with assistance by Executive Director Gretchen Pick.

 Young Dance is committed to making dance accessible to interested and motivated students.
 No child will be discriminated against because of race, gender, national origin, religion, or disability.
 Students will not be refused because of an inability to pay.
 For more information about need-based scholarships, please call 612-423-3064.